-- d. undisturbed
+- e. discuss

-- e. discuss f. route
+- f. route

-- a. announced
+- g. announced

-- h. vision/place

-2. Use these words in sentences of your own.
+- 2. Use these words and phrases in sentences of your own.

 Pupils will make up their own sentences.

 Past participles

 1. Fill in the simple past and past participles of the following words in the list given below.
 The first one has been done for you.